DanGraves1/DanGraves1.github.io/index.md

+I am a mathematician with research interests in algebraic topology, homological algebra and category theory.
+I completed my Ph.D. at the University of Sheffield under the supervision of [Sarah Whitehouse](http://www.sarah-whitehouse.staff.shef.ac.uk/).
+I am currently a teaching fellow at the University of Leeds.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/DanGraves1/DanGraves1.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.